Yash-Gawai/Bank-server-status-checker/README.md

 A GUI to select the bank from a dropdown menu is made in ping_test.py using tkinter.

 The GUI prints the output selected in the dropdown menu to the console and ping_test_2.py and uses it as an input to check for the server status and returns a response based on it.

+Note: Both need to be in the same folder and only ping_test_2.py is to be run, ping_test.py get runs from it automatically.